edufolly/flutter_bluetooth_serial/example/README.md

 3. Start RFCOMM listening
 ```
 $ sudo killall rfcomm
-$ sudo rfcomm watch /dev/rfcomm0 N picocom -c /dev/rfcomm0 --omap crcrlf   # `N` should be channel number on which SDP is pointing the SP.
+$ sudo rfcomm listen /dev/rfcomm0 N picocom -c /dev/rfcomm0 --omap crcrlf   # `N` should be channel number on which SDP is pointing the SP.
 ```

-Use `Ctrl+A` and `Ctrl+Q` to exit from `picocon` utility if you want to end stream from server side (and `Ctrl+C` for exit watch-mode of `rfcomm` utility).
+4. Now you can connect and chat to the server with example application using the console.
+Every character is send to your device and buffered.
+Only full messages, between new line characters (`\n`) are displayed.
+You can use `Ctrl+A` and `Ctrl+Q` to exit from `picocom` utility if you want to end stream from server side (and `Ctrl+C` for exit watch-mode of `rfcomm` utility).

+If you xperiencing problems with your terminal (some `term_exitfunc` of `picocom` errors), you should try saving good terminal settings (`stty --save > someFile`) and loading them after picocom exits (adding ``; stty `cat someFile` `` to the second command of 3. should do the thing).

-You can use the descriptor (`/dev/rfcomm0`) in other way, not necessarily to `screen` on it. can be use in various ways, providing more automation and/or abstraction.
+You can also use the descriptor (`/dev/rfcomm0`) in other way, not necessarily to run interactive terminal on it, in order to chat.
+It can be used in various ways, providing more automation and/or abstraction.

-### To-do list

-+ Clean up mess with `BluetoothStatus`,
-+ Multiple connections to multiple devices,
-+ Allow connection method/protocol/UUID specification,
-+ Listening/server mode,
-+ Example using Arduino with HC-05 module,
-+ Recognizing and displaying `BluetoothClass` of device,
-+ Maybe integration with `flutter_blue` one day ;)